crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 Coin Type: 394 <br />
 Derivation Path: `44'/394'/0'/0/{index}`  where index starts from 0.

-i.e. the first address is derived at path `44'/394'/0'/0/0` and second one at path `44'/394'/0'/0/1`.
+i.e. the first address is derived at path `44'/394'/0'/0/0` and the second one at path `44'/394'/0'/0/1`.

 ## How to generate address

-::: warning MAKE SURE YOU BACKUP YOUR MNEMONIC WORDS Before you use the generated mainnet addresses to receive funds on mainnet, make sure that you have backup your address's mnemonic words in a safe place and the mnemonic words are correct such that it can restore to your wallet address.
+::: warning: MAKE SURE YOU BACKUP YOUR MNEMONIC WORDS Before you use the generated mainnet addresses to receive funds on mainnet, make sure that you have backup your address's mnemonic words correctly in a safe place and the mnemonic words are correct such that it can restore to your wallet address in the future.

 You are the sole owner of your wallet mnemonic words and there is no way for Crypto.org to restore your wallet or recover your funds if you lost the mnemonic words.
 :::